WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 Replace this text with a one/two sentence description of who you helped this week and how.

 #### Who helped you this week?

 Replace this text with a one/two sentence description of who helped you this week and how.

+* These are always the hardest two.
+Why?
+Is there something wrong with me?

 #### What did you achieve?